wearebraid/vueformulate.com/docs/guide/README.md

   1. This is not a form _layout_ tool.
 Want inputs next to each other?
 Cool!
     Just wrap some inputs in a `<div>` and sprinkle on the `flexbox`.
 This package assumes you'll still be responsible for form layout.
   2. This package is BYOB — bring your own backend.
-Vue Formualte doesn't care a lick about the backend you choose (the closest it gets to caring is when using [file inputs](/inputs/files))
+Vue Formulate doesn't care a lick about the backend you choose (the closest it gets to caring is when using [file inputs](/inputs/files))